rhysmoggs/ms3-cocktail/README.md

 12. We need to create our tables on the Heroku database.
 In Heroku, on the top-right, clcik More > Run Console.
 13. Type `python3`
 14. Type `from cocktails import db` then `db.create_all()` then `exit()`
+15. In GitHub, change your `env.py` to reflet the newly created database by deleting `os.environ.setdefault("DB_URL", "postgresql:///cocktails")` and inserting `os.environ.setdefault("DATABASE_URL", "<heroku string>")` from Heroku's config vars.